ctiller15/Fast_Ai_assignments/FastBook/Surveys/chapter_4.md

 1. Are metrics generally calculated using the training set, or the validation set?
 Why?

+	We calculate _metrics_ with the validation set so that we don't overfit, since the model was created to work on the training set.

 1. What is SGD?

+	Stochastic Gradient Descent.
+It is a way of optimizing for our learner.

 1. Why does SGD use mini-batches?

+	- We can't calculate it for the entire dataset since it would take too long, and we can't calculate it for a single item since we wouldn't get very much information, resulting in an imprecise gradient.

+	- We use mini-batches in order to compromise between those two extremes.

 1. What are the seven steps in SGD for machine learning?

 	- Initialize the weights.